How Suitable Is Pattaya For Families? Get My 10 Cents!

 In addition to the many places to eat, your hotel might have a restaurant or even room service that you can eat at if you’re looking to stay in.

-A tip if you are on a budget: You can find an array of yummy and fresh produce in the markets.
+ON A BUDGET TIP: You can find an array of yummy and fresh produce in the markets.
 You can always cook for yourself if your room has a kitchenette.

 There are so many family-friendly things to do that will not only entertain you, but kids of any age will love these too.